mat-ruszczycky/practice-react-todo/README.md

 }
 ```

-## 04. Interface
+## 04. Interface API
 Defined interactions between components in the application/system, functionality of the various APIs, their parameters and responses.

+Modeling APIs: Focus on how developers or external systems interact with your service (interface design).

-### API Endpoints
+### Endpoints
+How does app interact with backend

 ```ts
 interface APIEndpoints {
   // Retrieve all tasks